 Change the label engine

-When you change labeling engines from the Standard Label Engine to the Maplex Label Engine, the placement properties are converted to the advanced Maplex Label Engine placement model.
+When you switch from the Standard Label Engine to the Maplex Label Engine, the placement properties are converted to the advanced Maplex Label Engine placement model.
 No placement information is lost, since there is a one-to-one correspondence between the basic placement properties used by both engines.

 The More menu contains the Use Maplex Label Engine option.